 But if you can afford it, and a bustling nightlife and endless entertainment are your priorities, Camden is perfect for you.

-Young, hip professionals are flocking to East London at an increasing rate, and Hackney is often at the top of the list.
+Young, hip professionals are flocking to East London at an increasing rate, and Hackney is often their most desirable neighbourhood in the list of places they want to stay in.

-North East of the city centre, this area is located in the London Borough of Hackney, just 5 miles (8 km) from Charing Cross.
+North East of the city centre, this area is located in the London Borough of Hackney, just 5 miles (ca. 8 km) from Charing Cross.

 This part of London is an incredibly alluring area for young adults for many reasons.